nythrox/effects.js/docs/README.md

      // the return value depends on how you use the handlers
 ```

+All of the effects (request, getUser, sendNotification, etc) are highly testable, and can be replaced with testing/production/alternative versions.

 ### Performance
 See <a href="https://github.com/nythrox/effects.js/blob/master/tests/benchmark.test.js">benchmarks</a>, it is expected to perform better than using native Promises (although they can't really be compared, because Algebraic Effects completely encapsulates Promises and is infinitely more extensible).
 Still, just like async/await code (or javascript code in general), it should not be used for cpu-heavy computations, only for non-blocking IO.